pnxtech/hydra/README.md

 #### Consumer mode

 If a consumer mode application calls a service mode related method an exception or failed promise will result.
 Each call is clearly documented at the end of this document to help avoid misuse.
-But as always, make sure your application is adequately tested.
+But as always make sure your application is adequately tested.

 ## Service Discovery